ACADEMIC EXCELLENCE

 Geometry Essentials

-This course intends to present the critical Geometry topics without proofs.
+This course intends to present the critical geometry topics while incorporating proofs.
 It would be recommended to any student who has taken Algebra I Essentials.
 The use of a scientific calculator will be required.
-The FGR math department recommends TI-30XIIS or similar.
+TI-30XIIS or similar is recommended.

 Textbook: Glencoe 2018 Series, provided by department